stitchdata/docs/_replication/scheduling/advanced-cron-scheduling.md

 1. **Advanced scheduling isn't available for all integrations**.
 Some database integrations don't currently support advanced scheduling.
 We are working on converting these integrations into Singer-powered taps, at which point advanced scheduling will be available.

-2. **Intervals (frequencies) must be a minimum of one minute**.
-[TODO - I'm not sure how users would do this anyway, since we're not allowing them to set values for `seconds`)
+2. **Days of the week in specific months can't be specified** due to the implementation of cron Stitch uses.
+POSIX (the name of the cron library) [has a unique method for specifying days](#specifying-days).

+   For example: The expression `* * * 1 1` translates to _"every day in the first month (January) and the first day of every week (Monday)"_, **not** _"every Monday in January"_.

 3. **Advanced Scheduling can only be used to whitelist extraction start times**.
 This means that a job could start during a whitelisted time period but continue running beyond that window, depending on the duration of the extraction.

-   For example: An integration has a schedule that tells it to run every 20 minutes between the hours of 12:00PM and 2:00PM, starting at 12:00PM.
+   For example: An integration has a schedule that tells it to run every 20 minutes between the hours of noon and 2:00PM, starting at noon.

    On average, extractions for this integration take between 2-5 minutes.
 However, the extraction that starts at 1:40PM takes longer than average, causing the job to continue running even after the 2:00PM mark: